As Of 1/30/2018

 |(photo sourced from www.planepictures.net)|

-I’m not going to go into detail on why I want each one of the guns below like I did with the other items above.
-Suffice it to say, the guns below interest me for one reason or another.
-Several of them have been on and off the list more than once as my mind changes about firearms related topics.
-Some of them may come off again.
+This section of the wish list changes almost as often as I change my underwear.
+It's the most financially accessible of my hobbies, and the market seems to want to add new toys on a daily basis (and that's before we even get into accessories).
+I've recently split this part of the list into three categories: Must Haves, Nice To Haves, and I Can Dream Can't I?.
+Several of the items have been on and off the list more than once as my mind changes about firearms related topics.
+Some of them may come off (or on) again.
 Bottomline: I like to shoot, I like different guns for different things, you can’t stop at just one, and there is no such thing as enough guns.
+All photos are shamelessly borrowed from the manufacturer's websites.

 |Colt Combat Commander|